Location

 The Sponsors

-Ruzizi III Energy Limited is a private limited company registered in Rwanda as a special-purpose vehicle for the development, construction, and operation of the Ruzizi III Regional Hydropower Project.
+Ruzizi III Energy Limited is a private limited company registered in Rwanda as a special-purpose vehicle for developing, constructing, and operating the Ruzizi III Regional Hydropower Project.
 The Company will be registered as a Community Enterprise at the CEPGL level in parallel with financing for the project construction.
 The Company will function following various consents issued by the Contracting States and at the CEPGL level as required for construction and operations.

 OWNERS

-Ruzizi III Energy Limited (REL) will be a public-private partnership during the construction and operation of the Project.
+Ruzizi III Energy Limited (REL) will be a public-private partnership during the project's construction and operation.

 The shareholders of REL during the initial development period are Industrial Promotion Services (IPS) and SN Power AS (SNP)